bradh352/ansible-scripts/roles/sonic/README.md

     Example: `25000` (25G)
   * `description`: User-provided description of the interface for convenience.
     Typically describes what is plugged into the port.
 Default is "".
-  * `mtu`: The MTU of the interface.
-If not provided, defaults to `9216` on routed ports (typically used as underlay), and `9100` on trunk and access ports.
   * `fec`: Forward error correction.  `rs`,`fc`,`auto`,`none`.
 Defaults to `none` if port speed is less than 25000 or autonegotiation is on otherwise `rs`.
+  * `layer3`: `true`/`false`.
+Whether this interface will be used as a layer3
+    interface.
+This enables IPv6 link-local address support and also activates BGP on the interface.
+Default is `false`.
   * `mac_addr`: MAC address of the interface.
 Only relevant for routed interfaces (e.g. those with `ips` or `layer3` set).
 If not specified, will generate a random mac for the interface.
+  * `mtu`: The MTU of the interface.
+If not provided, defaults to `9216` on routed ports (typically used as underlay), and `9100` on trunk and access ports.
   * `ips`: Array of ipv4 and/or ipv6 addresses with subnet mask to assign to the interface.
 Cannot be used with `vlans` (you should probably create a vlan with an ip address list instead).
 Example: